 Frank Reichenbacher's observation and collection journal from April 24th, 1989 - April 27th, 1993.

-Agave parviflora (small-flowered agave) a state-listed rare plant known only from a handful of localities in Southern Arizona and Northern Sonora.
+Small-flowered agave (Agave parviflora) is a state-listed rare plant known only from a handful of localities in Southern Arizona and Northern Sonora.
 This uncommon species occurs in isolated colonies separated from each other by miles.
 The yellow blooms are pollinated by native bee species, and the flower stalks are sometimes browsed by deer and cattle.

-Agave parviflora (small-flowered agave) habitat in the Pajarito Mountains.
+Small-flowered agave (Agave parviflora) habitat in the Pajarito Mountains.
 This species doesn't compete well with other plants and prefers to grow on thin, rocky soils, which prevent grasses and shrubs from growing too densely.
 Agave parviflora was first described from a collection made in 1855 by Arthur Schott, a botanist with the US-Mexico Boundary Survey.

-Robert stops to make a note in his field journal on a trip to Sycamore Canyon in the Pajarito Mountains.
 In addition to his work documenting the flora and herpetofauna of the Sonoran Desert region, Villa is president of the Tucson Herpetological Society.
-He is most well known for helping raise awareness for the unsustainable, and inhumane use of Bufo alvarius (Sonoran Desert toad) venom as a psychotropic substance.
+He is most well known for helping raise awareness for the unsustainable, and inhumane use of Sonoran Desert toad (Bufo alvarius) venom as a psychotropic substance.

-Thamnophis cryptosis (black-necked gartersnake) sheltering in boulders near the edge of Sycamore Canyon in the Pajarito Mountains.
+Black-necked gartersnake (Thamnophis cryptosis) sheltering in boulders near the edge of Sycamore Canyon in the Pajarito Mountains.

-Thamnophis cryptosis (black-necked gartersnake) dipping into a seasonal stream in Sycamore Canyon in the Pajarito Mountains.
+Black-necked gartersnake (Thamnophis cryptosis) dipping into a seasonal stream in Sycamore Canyon in the Pajarito Mountains.
 These snakes occupy a variety of habitats and elevations but are most often found near springs and streams.

 Looking west from Atascosa Lookout towards Atascosa Peak.

-Lagascea decipiens (doll's head) blooming at the base of Cumero Mountain.
+Doll's head (Lagascea decipiens) blooming at the base of Cumero Mountain.
 This species is only found in the United States in a small portion of Southern Arizona.

 A steep canyon running towards the border from Alto Shumaker Tank in the Pajarito Mountains.